 In sports, magnesium may not be in the spotlight like protein or carbohydrates, but for athletes, it is a real game-changer because this mineral ensures that you achieve your best performance in sports.
 It is involved in over 300 biochemical processes that can take your training to the next level.
 But why exactly is magnesium important for athletes?
-And what should they consider when taking it?
+And what should they consider when taking magnesium?
 We shed light on this topic.

 Effects of magnesium in sport